2718e/TypeAwesome/readme.md

 The repository contains a sample solution based on slight modifications to one of the default MVC templates built into visual studio.

+## Warning

+This project is sort of deprecated in favor of TypeAwesome-WebApi as the Web Api seems much more suited to scenarios where you are writing controllers for the purpose of responding to ajax calls.
+Also, using this does require some effort to set up - and it is likely a *lot* easier to just use Web Api (and TypeAwesome-WebApi) than do that.

 ## License

 Licensed under [MIT License](https://opensource.org/licenses/MIT).